LittleDragonInc/Rare-Fish/README.md

 Attribution
 =========
-Music is "Legendary Fish" from Touhou Project.
+This game originally was based on the ost song "Legendary Fish" from Touhou which has since been removed from the commits.